sparshkathed/Full-Stack-Development-College-Predictor/README.md

 # Web-Development-Project-College-Predictor
-A college predictor website which helps students with information regarding colleges, their entrance exams and streams The website consists of
+<br /> A college predictor website which helps students with information regarding colleges, their entrance exams and streams
+The website consists of
 Login page
 Home page